Updated July 2020 for latest GoAccess release (v1.4)

 - Download, build and install:

-# create a folder for building packages, if it's not there already mkdir -p ~/build/ cd ~/build/ # download the latest stable version (1.3 at time of writing) wget https://tar.goaccess.io/goaccess-1.3.tar.gz # expand the package files into a subfolder tar -xzvf goaccess-1.3.tar.gz cd goaccess-1.3/ # compile and install ./configure --enable-utf8 --enable-geoip=legacy make sudo make install
+# create a folder for building packages, if it's not there already mkdir -p ~/build/ cd ~/build/ # download the latest stable version (1.4 as at July 2020) wget https://tar.goaccess.io/goaccess-1.4.tar.gz # expand the package files into a subfolder tar -xzvf goaccess-1.4.tar.gz cd goaccess-1.4/ # compile and install ./configure --enable-utf8 --enable-geoip=legacy make sudo make install

 Let's check that GoAccess is working as expected: